-Balance boards are typically used to improve balance, posture, increase core body strength and is even used to assist with rehabilitation.
+Balance boards are typically used to improve balance and posture, increase core body strength, and even assist with rehabilitation.

-Balance boards used to be made of wood where it had a flat top and an unstable bottom.
+Balance boards used to be made of wood which had a flat top and an unstable bottom.
 These days they can be made of just about anything and be any size or shape.

-The most common balance boards that you’ll come across are made of plastic or wood or a combination of both.
+The most common balance boards you’ll come across are made of plastic, wood, or a combination of both.
 Wood is typically used as the platform.